3. Dementia-friendly heritage sites

 Rethinking Heritage: A guide to help make your site more dementia-friendly has been produced to help heritage sites improve their accessibility and work towards becoming more dementia-friendly.

-By developing an understanding of dementia, heritage sites can make a huge difference to people living with dementia.
+By developing an understanding of dementia, you can make a huge difference to people affected by dementia.

 To download the guide, please select the button below.